inscapist/terraform-k3s-private-cloud/k3s-private-cluster/README.md

 ## How to use this?

+1. Refer or select one of the [examples](./examples)
-1. Run `terraform init` and `terraform apply` in one of the [examples](./examples)
+2. Run `terraform init` and `terraform apply`
-2. Customize the module by referring to [variables.tf](./variables.tf)
+3. Customize the module by referring to [variables.tf](./variables.tf)
-3. Access the master instance with GoSSM or via AWS console
+4. Access the master instance with GoSSM or via AWS console
-4. Test `kubectl` and install additional `helm charts`
+5. Test `kubectl` and install additional `helm charts`

+It is also recommended to use a backend to persist state information.
+Read [here](https://www.terraform.io/docs/backends/types/s3.html)

 ## Networking